-- There's a strong indication that Sarah is taking to life with the spies Like a Fish Takes to Water.
+- There's a strong indication that Sarah is taking to life with the spies Like a Duck Takes to Water.

 - Kolya Gerasimov (Alexei Fomkin) in Soviet Sci-Fi classic Guest from the Future is an Ordinary High-School Student who one day accidentally winds up 100 years in the future.
 He does pretty well, given how confused he is.

 - Francesco Dellamorte, Cemetery Man - for some reason, unbeknownst to both the townsfolk and the audience, all corpses in the Buffalora cemetery reanimate seven days after burial.
 Despite having no clue as to why this happens, Francesco expresses neither surprise nor concern, and instead dispatches zombies nightly without batting an eyelid.
 He refuses to inform the authorities of the situation because he does not want the cemetery closed, which would put him out of a job.

 - "This is my business.
 They pay me for it."
 "There comes a moment in life when you realize you know more dead people than living."
 "Disposing of dead people is a public service, whereas you're in all sorts of trouble if you kill someone while they're still alive."
 "Hold on a minute Franco - *shoots zombie* - You were saying, Franco."